PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. Create a Linear issue for this day:
    - Title: `Day X: [Puzzle Title]` (extract title from puzzle header if available)
    - Team: "PaulWoodWare"
+   - Project: "Advent of Code" (ensure the issue is linked to the correct GitHub repository: `https://github.com/PaulWoodIII/advent-of-code.git`)
    - Description: Include the puzzle description or link to the puzzle page
    - Assign to: "me" (the developer)
    - Status: Will default to "Todo"